An accurate quote ❤️

 Knowing who’d be supporting them at the birth, knew their story, had their back gave a sense of power and control where historically they’d had none.

 I spent many a looong hour with primips at home in spurious labour who went on to have straightforward vaginal births.
-Taught me so much.
+Taught me SO much.

 Many women spend hours or days in early labour, yet this time is not deemed worthy of professional care or recorded in maternity notes.